Badlands (film): Filming and set design

 Principal photography took place in Colorado starting in July 1972, with a non-union crew and a low budget of $300,000 (excluding some deferments to film labs and actors).
 The film had a somewhat troubled production history: several members of the crew clashed with Malick, and another was severely injured when an explosion occurred while filming the fire scene.
 Malick's first cinematographer, Brian Probyn, quit mid-shoot after balking at the director's unorthodox methods.
-He was replaced by Tak Fujimoto then by Stevan Larner who finished the film.
+He was replaced first by Tak Fujimoto, then by Stevan Larner, who finished the film.
 "Amazingly, despite the input of these different hands, the film looks remarkably seamless," said producer Edward R. Pressman.

 The Frank G. Bloom House in Trinidad, Colorado, was used for the rich man's house.
 Malick himself had an uncredited cameo after the actor hired to play 'Caller at Rich Man's House' failed to show up.
 The script's beginning was mostly filmed in the southeastern Colorado towns of La Junta and Las Animas, including the scene in which Holly runs out of the latter town's Columbian Elementary School.
 The closing credits thank the people of Otero County "for their help and cooperation."

 Jack Fisk served as art director for the film in his first of several collaborations with the director.
 During production, Sissy Spacek and Fisk fell in love and were married on April 12, 1974.
-The film was originally set to be edited by Robert Estrin.
-When Malick saw Estrin's cut of the film, he disliked it and removed him from the production.
-Malick and Billy Weber recut the movie.
-Estrin remains credited as the sole editor, however, with Weber credited as associate editor.
-Both Weber and art designer Jack Fisk worked on all of Malick's subsequent features through 2016 (The Tree of Life, To the Wonder, Knight of Cups).
+Fisk and Malick continued to collaborate for the majority of the director's films, including To the Wonder and Knight of Cups.
+Badlands was edited by Robert Estrin, who is credited as the sole editor.

 Though Malick paid close attention to period detail, he did not want it to overwhelm the picture.
 "I tried to keep the 1950s to a bare minimum," he said.
 "Nostalgia is a powerful feeling; it can drown out anything.
 I wanted the picture to set up like a fairy tale, outside time."
 At a news conference coinciding with the film's festival debut, Malick called Kit "so desensitized that [he] can regard the gun with which he shoots people as a kind of magic wand that eliminates small nuisances."
 Malick also pointed out that "Kit and Holly even think of themselves as living in a fairy tale", and he felt this was appropriate since "children's books like Treasure Island were often filled with violence."
 He also hoped a fairy tale tone would "take a little of the sharpness out of the violence but still keep its dreamy quality."